3 Trips to Escape the Winter Doldrums, Including An Epic Cruise

 Explore Grenada

-Six Senses La Sagesse, a 71-room hotel located on Grenada, the southern Caribbean island, opened in 2024, as the IHG Hotels & Resorts luxury brand's first property in the Western Hemisphere.
+Six Senses La Sagesse, a 71-room hotel on Grenada, the southern Caribbean island, opened in 2024, as the IHG Hotels & Resorts luxury brand's first property in the Western Hemisphere.
 Along with its focus on high-end wellness and sustainability, the company plants roots in locations that have cultural authenticity and a strong sense of heritage.

 Natural beauty is also a priority, and much of La Sagesse was built on a headland above the Atlantic, with hypnotic views of the waves.
 The property includes a lagoon, flushed by seawater and ringed by mangroves, which promote biodiversity and create a shield from erosion.
-The landscape manager oversaw a major rewilding of the area, including over 10,000 new plantings, all species native to the Caribbean region.
+The landscape manager oversaw a major rewilding of the area, including more than 10,000 new plantings, all species native to the Caribbean region.

 The 38-acre island resort is dense with lush tropical greenery — coconut palms, trumpet flowers, wild ginger, coastal vines and fragrant jasmine.
-There are two small beaches on the property, offering plenty of water sports—snorkeling, paddleboarding, and kayaking.
+There are two small beaches on the property, offering plenty of water sports—snorkeling, paddleboarding and kayaking.

 What I found most exceptional about La Sagesse, besides my bright, chic room with its own plunge pool, was to be immersed in the uniqueness of Grenada itself.
 My host and driver, 24-year-old Emron King, led me on a hike to a waterfall, stopping to pick a ripe cacao pod and crunch cinnamon leaves in my hand.